 - Automatically calculating the membership of some groups (also in older versions).

-- Requests for membership in other groups (also in older versions),
+- Requests for membership in other groups, including:

 - A filtered search interface to all available groups.
 Policy determines what groups a given user can see in search results when formulating a request for a given recipient.